Diocese of Haarlem–Amsterdam

-The Roman Catholic Diocese of Haarlem–Amsterdam (Bisdom Haarlem–Amsterdam, Dioecesis Harlemensis–Amstelodamensis) is a Latin diocese of the Catholic Church in the Netherlands.
+The Diocese of Haarlem–Amsterdam (Bisdom Haarlem–Amsterdam, Dioecesis Harlemensis–Amstelodamensis) is a Latin diocese of the Catholic Church in the Netherlands.
 As one of the seven suffragans in the ecclesiastical province of the Metropolitan Archbishop of Utrecht, the diocesan territory comprises the north west of the Netherlands, including the cities of Haarlem (capital of North Holland) and Amsterdam (in the same province and Dutch nominal national capital).

 Johannes Hendriks has been the Bishop of the Diocese of Haarlem–Amsterdam since 2020.

 History

 The diocese was founded on 12 May 1559, on territory (central and North Holland) canonically split off from the Diocese of Utrecht, which was simultaneously promoted to archbishopric and became its Metropolitan.
 In 1592 (during the Eighty Years War, during which the Spanish crown lost Holland) it was suppressed, and its territory was immediately included in the new Dutch Mission sui iuris 'Batavia', soon promoted an Apostolic vicariate.

-In 1833, the diocese was restored as (pre-diocesan) Apostolic Administration of Haarlem, which was on 4 March 1853 promoted as Diocese of Haarlem.
+In 1833, the diocese was restored as (pre-diocesan) Apostolic Administration of Haarlem, which was on 4 March 1853 promoted as Diocese of Haarlem (in 1827 the Concordat established the foundation of a Diocese of Amsterdam but no bishop was nominated).

 On 16 July 1955, it lost territories, to the existing Diocese of Breda, and to establish the Diocese of Groningen and Diocese of Rotterdam.

 On 7 October 2008, it was renamed as Diocese of Haarlem–Amsterdam.